s-d-le/github-search/README.md

 # GitHub Search Monorepo

-This monorepo contains a Next.js application for searching GitHub profiles and a Playwright test suite for end-to-end testing.
-It demonstrates the use of Server-Side Rendering (SSR), API routes, and integration with external APIs.
+This monorepo contains a Next.js application for searching GitHub profiles, Playwright test suite and a shared ui-components library.
+It demonstrates the use of Server-Side Rendering (SSR), API routes, shared dependencies and integration with external APIs.

 ## Features